giannisnik/k-clique-graphs-dense-subgraphs/README.md

-# k-clique-graphs_dense_subgraphs
+# k-clique-graphs-dense-subgraphs

 Includes
 -----------

-- Greedy algorithm for the densest subgraph problem The algorithm appears in "Greedy approximation algorithms for finding dense components in a graph" In International Workshop on Approximation Algorithms for Combinatorial Optimization (pp. 84-95), 2000.
+- Greedy algorithm for the densest subgraph problem.
+  The algorithm appears in "Greedy approximation algorithms for finding dense components in a graph" In International Workshop on Approximation Algorithms for Combinatorial Optimization (pp. 84-95), 2000.

-- Greedy algorithm for the optimal quasi-clique problem The algorithm appears in "Denser than the densest subgraph: extracting optimal quasi-cliques with quality guarantees" In Proceedings of the 19th International Conference on Knowledge Discovery and Data Mining (pp. 104-112), 2012.
+- Greedy algorithm for the optimal quasi-clique problem.
+  The algorithm appears in "Denser than the densest subgraph: extracting optimal quasi-cliques with quality guarantees" In Proceedings of the 19th International Conference on Knowledge Discovery and Data Mining (pp. 104-112), 2012.

 - Greedy algorithm for the triangle densest subgraph problem.